When cancer strikes not just once, but twice, in an Auckland family

-In 2008, the Coulam family had to support their nine-year-old son Zavier through Acute Lymphoblastic Leukaemia (ALL).
-Fortunately, Zavier survived and doesn’t recall much about the experience, only that it was a really tough time in his life.
-Today, Zavier is well and is in year 11 at Rangitoto College.
+In 2017, that heart-breaking scenario became a reality for Kylie and Simon Coulam.
+In 2008, the Coulam’s had to watch their nine-year-old son, Zavier, go through treatment for Acute Lymphoblastic Leukaemia (ALL).
+Fortunately, Zavier survived and he doesn’t recall much about the experience, except that it was a really tough time in his life.
+He is well and in year 11 at Rangitoto College.

-The family thought they were in the clear.
-Then, in September 2017, Zavier’s nine-year-old brother Logan began to feel unwell, was lethargic and had pain in his jaw.
-It was totally out of character for the boy who regularly won cross-country races.
-He was frustrated with his progress despite training hard and then he developed a limp.
+Thinking they were in the clear, the family’s life returned to normal, until September 2017 when Zavier’s brother, Logan, began to feel unwell.
+The nine-year-old was lethargic and had pain in his jaw which was totally out of character for the fit, energetic boy who regularly won cross-country races.
+Although he was training hard, Logan was becoming frustrated with his lack of progress.

 Logan’s cancer was classed as aggressive and he was immediately put on a treatment plan at Starship Children’s Hospital.
 Kylie, a school teacher, left work to be at her son’s side and the family prepared to live at Starship for the next six months.
-In addition to supporting Logan, Kylie and Simon also had to try to reassure his teenage sister Olivia that she wasn’t going to be next.
+While supporting Logan, Kylie and Simon also had to reassure his teenage sister, Olivia, who was afraid she would get cancer too.

-Says Kylie: “It was a really difficult time for the family.
+Kylie remembers it all too well.
+“It was a really difficult time for the family.
 Logan was sick and everyone was on edge.
-The only positive at the time was the support we started to receive from Family Support Coordinator Donna at the Child Cancer Foundation and the fact that we already knew most of the oncologists and nurses at Starship.
+The only positive at the time was the support we started to receive from Family Support Coordinator, Donna, at the Child Cancer Foundation and the fact that we already knew most of the oncologists and nurses at Starship.
 They had become familiar faces while Zavier was sick and it was comforting to see so many people we already knew.”

-Having gone through Zavier’s cancer treatment (which lasted three and a half years), Kylie and Simon thought they knew what to expect.
-Logan’s treatment was completely different though, as it consisted of more intensive chemotherapy treatment.
-He was sick and exhausted after each round, developed ulcers in his mouth, throat and stomach, had high temperatures and would often shake uncontrollably.
-His hair also fell out.
-When he was able to go home between treatments he had to be wheeled around in a wheelchair because he was too weak to walk.
+With Zavier’s three-and-a-half years of cancer treatment under their belt, Kylie and Simon thought they knew what to expect, but Logan’s treatment was completely different.
+It involved more intensive chemotherapy treatment which left the young boy sick and exhausted after each round.
+He developed ulcers in his mouth, throat and stomach, his hair fell out, he suffered from high temperatures and would often shake uncontrollably.
+Too weak to walk, Logan had to be wheeled around in a wheelchair when he was able to go home between treatments.

-After six months, Logan’s treatment ended and he was sent home.
-He was still in a wheelchair and had to be isolated to allow his immune system to build up again.
+After six months, Logan completed his treatment and was sent home.
+Still in a wheelchair, he had to be isolated to allow his immune system to build up again.
 Two and a half months later, Logan was able to go back to school.
 Luckily, he had been able to stay in touch with his classmates while he received treatment so the transition back to school wasn’t too difficult.

 “Logan’s zest for life and determination to get back to normal have motivated him to get fit again.
 He enjoys basketball, so we applied to the Child Cancer Foundation for a grant for basketball lessons.
 The Foundation approved the grant and Logan now receives basketball lessons on a regular basis.
 Happily, his hard work has paid off as he was recently selected for his age group’s top North Harbour basketball team.”

-While Logan is doing well, he is still in a post-treatment phase, which means there is a chance he could relapse.
-For now, the family is focused on enjoying their time together and hope that life will start to get back to some semblance of normality again in the near future.
+While Logan is making good progress, he is still in the post-treatment phase, which means there is a chance he could relapse.
+But for now, the Coulam family is focused on enjoying their time together and looking forward to returning to as normal a life as possible.